comp110-lytle/comp110/site/resources/tutoring-practice/week2.md

 # Concepts Reviewed

 These questions are optional supplements that ideally help you get prepared for the quizzes ahead of time.
-Before working through these practice questions, you should get familiar with the concepts covered in the lessons of the second week (1.22 and Memory Diagrams).
+Before working through these practice questions, you should get familiar with the concepts covered in the lessons of the third week.

 <br>